 #11.
-Once all the pipe and rod has been fed into the well, it’s time for the piece de resistance – the pump head!
+Once all the pipe and rod have been fed into the well, it’s time for the piece de resistance – the pump head!

 #13.
 Attach the pump head to the rod protruding from the top of the well and tighten the jam nut.

 #14.
-Lower the pump head onto the PVC pipe, making sure someone’s holding the pipe, so it doesn’t get pushed down into the well.
+Lower the pump head onto the PVC pipe, making sure someone’s holding it so it doesn’t get pushed down into the well.